rossrobino/ovr/apps/docs/src/server/docs/05-context.md

 });
 ```

+> Use `c.page` instead of returning JSX from middleware if you need to `await next()` afterwards or set a custom status on the HTML response.

 ### Layouts

 To use the same layout for all pages, create a middleware that sets the layout and apply it globally with [`App.use`](/03-app#global-middleware).